udothemath/wl_Spring2021atEsun/Project/Readme.md

     - **recall_count.py**: Calculate the inner product of embeddings to get the recommendation list, then calculate the precision@K and recall@K
 - Usage example (After compilation) :
     - ```cd Esun_data/```, then ```sh deepwalk.sh```
-# Random Recommendation
-- Contains 4 ways: week as user, time as user, week&time as user, whole train data as user
-- For each way, get all items in train data, remove duplicates.
-- For each row in test data, generate a random list of recommend items with length 10
-- Calculate the recall

-# Top 10 Sales Recommendation
-- Contains 4 ways: week as user, time as user, week&time as user, whole train data as user
-- For each way, get top10 sales items for each user(peroid, eg in week, we have Monday top 10 sales list, .. , Sunday top 10 sales list) in train data
-- Calculate the recall for test data

 # DGCF : Dynamic Graph Collaborative Filtering
 - Copy and slightly modify from https://github.com/CRIPAC-DIG/DGCF